belong-inc/bbti-api-docs/sampledata/swagger/README.md

 # Swagger Docs

-Sample document is an auto generated json that descrivbes our BBTI API as [OpenAPIv2](https://swagger.io/specification/v2/) format.
+API document is an auto generated json that descrivbes our BBTI API as [OpenAPIv2](https://swagger.io/specification/v2/) format.

 The easiest way to check JSON is paste it to the [swagger editor](https://editor.swagger.io/).